-Since stopping teaching the Everyday Dentistry Course ad few years ago, Dr. Klein has had many requests to start teaching the course again.
-He also feels that the Medications in a Nutshell course gives important information about the medications we use and our patients take everyday.
-Since it is difficult and time consuming to teach two courses, Dr. Klein has decided to offer a highlight of both subjects in one course.
-Dr. John Tumminia has graciously accepted chairing the afternoon clinical section, during which some of the dental materials and techniques that will be discussed in the morning Everyday Dentistry lectures can be used.
+This will be the sceond year that Dr. Klein will be teaching this combined course of Everyday Dentistry And Medications In A Nutshell.
+The Medications in a Nutshell and the Everyday Dentistry portion the lecture give important information about the medications we use and our patients take every day as well as dental materials and techniques we do every day.
+Dr. John Tumminia has graciously accepted chairing the afternoon clinic section, during which some of the dental materials and techniques that will be discussed in the morning Everyday Dentistry lectures can be used.

 The Everyday Dentistry lectures will cover: dental adhesives, composites, glass ionomer restoratives, silver diamine fluoride, local anesthetics, impression materials, ceramics, cements, (both temporary and permanent), and temporary crown and bridge materials.
 Also to be discussed are techniques for doing anterior and posterior composites, crown alternative composite restorations, glass fiber posts and porcelain repair.

 The Medications in a Nutshell lectures will cover: why our patients might be taking a particular medication, the potential drug interactions with dental medications we might prescribe, and oral manifestations associated with those medications.
 In this course, special attention will be given to the prescription and OTC drugs we use to manage our patients’ oral hard and soft tissue diseases, current recommendations and medications for preventing sub-acute bacterial endocarditis and orthopedic prosthesis prophylaxis and recommendations for our patient taking anti-resorptive medications.